Note that I’m not saying that the Chase Sapphire Preferred® is the best credit card.

-This means that while the Chase Sapphire Preferred earns just 2X on travel and dining and 1X on everything else, you can “pair” multiple Chase cards (even across their business and personal cards).
+This means that while the Chase Sapphire Preferred earns 3X on dining 2X on travel, and 1X on most everything else, you can “pair” multiple Chase cards (even across their business and personal cards).
 This means that you can have multiple Chase Ultimate Rewards cards, use the best in each bonus category when shopping, and then roll them all up to your premium Chase cards.

 You’ll learn that only Ultimate Rewards earned with the Chase Sapphire Preferred, Chase Sapphire Reserve, and Chase Ink Business Preferred can be transferred to airline and hotel transfer partners.
 So if you have points earned with any of the no-annual fee cash back cards (like a Chase Freedom Flex or Chase Freedom Unlimited), you can combine them into your Sapphire Preferred to get the best value.